 A final, and critical, observation is that “AI for ITSM (or enterprise service management)” is definitely taking off with only circa one-quarter of respondents stating that their organizations have no plans for each AI use case.
 When this is drilled into, only 7.7% have no plans for any form of AI adoption across the above options.
 Plus, interestingly, all of these respondents also stated that they either have no ITSM tool or their ITSM tool has no AI-enabled capabilities.According to an @ITSM_tool survey “AI for ITSM (or enterprise service management)” is definitely taking off with only circa one-quarter of respondents stating that their organizations have no plans for each #AI use case queried. #ITSM Click To Tweet

-The biggest barriers to intelligent automation success
+The biggest barriers to AI adoption in ITSM success

 The third survey question asked: What do you see as the biggest barriers to an organization’s success with intelligent automation?
 (Please select all that apply)